XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Experiments

 \subsection{Analysis of Results from Different SQL Generators}

 In this section, we present the results of different generators that contribute to the final performance of XiYan-SQL.
 As previously mentioned, we ultimately utilize five distinct generators, with each generator generating two candidates corresponding to two schemas.
-We provide the individual evaluation results of all the different generators in Table \ref{tab:generator_res}, along with their contributions to overall performance.
-Specifically, the generator $\mathrm{SQLG_1}$ is a fine-tuned model based on multi-task training without any special formatting; the generator $\mathrm{SQLG_2}$ is a fine-tuned model that incorporates multi-task data with complex writing patterns formatting; the generator $\mathrm{SQLG_3}$ is a fine-tuned model utilizing multi-task data with standardized presentation styles.
-The variations in writing patterns and presentation styles are illustrated in Figure \ref{fig:ft1}.
-The generator $\mathrm{SQLG_4}$ is a fine-tuned model that integrates all multi-task data along with various formatted data; the generator $\mathrm{SQLG_5}$ is based on the multiple examples ICL method using the GPT-4o model.
+We provide the individual evaluation results in Table \ref{tab:generator_res}, along with their contributions to overall performance.
+Specifically, the roles of generators are as follows: the generator $\mathrm{SQLG_1}$ is a base fine-tuned model based on multi-task training; $\mathrm{SQLG_2}$ is a specialized model fine-tuned on a dataset enriched with structural variations (e.g., CTEs); $\mathrm{SQLG_3}$ is a specialized model fine-tuned on a dataset featuring specific stylistic variations; $\mathrm{SQLG_4}$ is a comprehensive model fine-tuned on a mix of all multi-task and multi-format data; $\mathrm{SQLG_5}$ is an ICL-based generator using the GPT-4o model.

-For clarity, ``Avg.
-EX'' here represents the average of the two generations produced by a single generator based on the two schemas.
-The ``CR'' (contribution ratio) refers to the proportion of candidates from each generator after removing all consistent candidates (which account for approximately 45\%, where the shortest candidate query is selected).
-It is essential to note that this ratio ultimately derives from the output of the subsequent SQL selection process.

-As observed, the generator $\mathrm{SQLG_1}$ exhibits the best performance and contributes the most significantly, representing the optimal performance of a single fine-tuned generation model within our multi-task strategy.
-The generator $\mathrm{SQLG_4}$, serving as a comprehensive mixed data model, also exhibits commendable performance.
-The generators $\mathrm{SQLG_2}$ and $\mathrm{SQLG_3}$ focus on diversifying generation pathways by introducing new format data.
-Meanwhile, the generator $\mathrm{SQLG_5}$ leverages the ICL capabilities of GPT-4o to further enhance the upper bound of the candidate pool.
+Avg.
+EX represents the average execution accuracy of the two candidates from a single generator.
+The CR (Contribution Ratio) is defined to measure the contribution of each generator in more difficult cases that require careful selection.
+The calculation is as follows: we first identify and exclude the ``unanimous" cases (approx. 45\% of the dataset) where all SQL candidates yield identical execution results.
+For the remaining cases, our SQL selection method chooses a single optimal candidate.
+The CR for a generator is the percentage of these non-unanimous cases where the selected candidate is generated by that generator.
+Since each selected candidate belongs to a single generator, the sum of all CRs is 100\%.